kubernetes-sigs/node-feature-discovery/docs/reference/master-configuration-reference.md

 ## labelWhiteList
 `labelWhiteList` specifies a regular expression for filtering feature labels based on their name.
-Each label must match against the given regular expression in order to be published.
+Each label must match against the given regular expression or it will not be published.

 > ** NOTE:** The regular expression is only matches against the "basename" part
 > of the label, i.e. to the part of the name after '/'.
 The label namespace is